Sissuire/BVQA-HEKE/README.md

 to be constructed ..

+### Environment

+Python 3.6.5, scipy 1.1.0, numpy 1.14.3, PyTorch 1.1.0 on Ubuntu 16.04.
+Different versions may occur slight changes in performance.

 ### Cite
 If you are interested in the work, or find the code helpful, please cite our work
 ```